Myyyra/StashHunters/README.md

 ## Roadmap

 We have established a development plan starting with a minimum viable product (MVP) and building up from there.
 You will find a list of features included in each version of the game in our wiki: https://github.com/Myyyra/StashHunters/wiki/Roadmap
+</br></br>
+We would love to hear your ideas and feature preferences for further developing the game, so don't hesitate to be in touch if you have any feedback about the game.

 <!-- GETTING STARTED -->
 ## Getting Started